asuzuki-asuzuki/LCNEC-WGS-Spatial_2026/Public_Data/README.md

-# Analysis of public data from the previous studies
+# Analysis of public data from the previous study

 ## Requirements
 R (>=4.0; tested with 4.3.2)